Nintedanib

 What is nintedanib?

 Download button - information sheetNintedanib is a tyrosine kinase inhibitor that interferes with proteins that increase fibrosis within the lungs.
-It is used in idiopathic pulmonary fibrosis and may also be used in patients who develop interstitial lung disease as a complication of their rheumatic disease such as rheumatoid arthritis or scleroderma.
+It is used to treat a lung condition called idiopathic pulmonary fibrosis.
+It can also be used for people with rheumatic diseases like rheumatoid arthritis or scleroderma if they develop lung problems called interstitial lung disease.

 Important things to remember